salesforce/policy_sentry/docs/contributing/iam-database.md

 ```

 This downloads the Actions, Resources, and Condition Keys pages
 per-service to the `policy_sentry/shared/data/docs` folder.
-It also add
-a file titled `policy_sentry/shared/data/links.yml` as well.

 When a user runs `policy_sentry initialize`, these files are copied over
 to the config folder (`~/.policy_sentry/`).